-The waiting-in-line time at a certain grocery store is normally distributed with a mean a.
-Convert 1 minute to a z-score:
+The waiting-in-line time at a certain grocery store is normally distributed with a mean of 3.5 minutes and a standard deviation of 1.4 minutes.

-- of 3.5 minutes and a standard deviation of 1.4 minutes. - a) What percent of the customers wait in line less than one minute? - b) What percent of the customers wait in line more than 5 minutes?
+- a) What percent of the customers wait in line less than one minute? - b) What percent of the customers wait in line more than 5 minutes?